zrythm/zrythm/HACKING.md

 # Profiling
 ## gprof
 To profile with gprof,
-use the `enable_profiling` option when running meson, then build and run the program normally.
+use the `profiling` option when running meson, then build and run the program normally.
 The program must end gracefully (ie, not Ctrl-C).
 When the program ends, run